kuldeepsingh99/microservice-elk/README.md

    * We will get response from Account Service

 3. **Checking the log Traces on zipkin server http://localhost:9411/**
-   * here we can check all the log traces, in our example account microservice calls product microservice, so we can check here that which serivice took how much time etc.
+   * here we can check all the log traces, in our example account microservice calls product microservice, so we can check here that which service took how much time etc.
    ![alt text](https://github.com/kuldeepsingh99/microservice-elk/blob/master/images/zipkin.png "Spring Zipkin")

 4. **Finally check logs on Kibana**